 Related – F5 Big IP Load Balancing Methods

-Connection Mirroring: – Connections and persistence information on the active F5 chassis are duplicated to the peer unit.
+Connection Mirroring: – Connections and persistence information on the active traffic group F5 chassis are duplicated to the peer unit.
 In the event of a failover, the peer system can begin processing connections immediately without interruption.

 Configuration Synchronization: – ConfigSync is a high availability process that collects the configuration files and directories from one unit of a redundant pair into an archive file, and then transmits and installs the shared configuration data on the peer.

 Network Failover:- When BIG-IP redundant systems are configured to use network failover, the systems communicate over the configured failover addresses.

 Let’s understand 2 member HA Clusters and their two operating modes; Active/Active and Active/Standby.